Canada to impose steel safeguards after U.S. tariffs

-TORONTO (Reuters) - Canada will impose new quotas and tariffs on imports of seven categories of steel from all countries, the federal government said on Thursday, fresh measures to head off a potential rise in imports as overseas steelmakers shut out of the United States seek new customers.
+TORONTO (Reuters) - Canada will impose new quotas and tariffs on imports of seven categories of steel, the federal government said on Thursday, fresh measures to head off a potential rise in imports as overseas steelmakers shut out of the United States seek new customers.

 A tariff of 25 percent will apply starting Oct.
 25, 2018 to imports “in cases where the level of imports from trading partners exceeds historical norms,” the government statement said.